tomhendra/courses/19-testing-javascript/README.md

 ### 3.2.
 Use the ESLint Extension for VSCode

+Whatever editor you use, chances are there’s probably some plugin or extension you can use to integrate ESLint and your editor to get a nice in-editor experience using ESLint so you don’t have to run the ESLint script to check your code and instead can identify issues as you’re writing and editing your code.
+Let’s take a look at what you can do with the ESLint Extension for VSCode.

 - The plugin improves our experience using ESLint.
 - We will see red underlines in our editor for all the places in which we are breaking our rules.
 - Warnings are highlighted with yellow underlines.